By Eric Johnson

 We thank thee, O God, for a prophet to guide us in these latter days.
 We thank thee for sending the gospel to lighten our minds with its rays. . . .Rejoice in his glorious gospel, and bask in its life-giving light.
 Thus on to eternal perfection, the honest and faithful will go, while they who reject this glad message shall never such happiness know.

-At a seminary class in Utah (September 2014), the teacher drew two stick men on the white board and placed a wall between them.
-The figure on the right symbolized humans while the one on the left was God the Father.
+At a seminary class in Utah that I was allowed to observe a few years ago, I watched as the teacher made two stick men on the white board and then drew a brick wall between them.
+The figure on the right symbolized humans while the one on the left symbolized God the Father.
 Then he drew a man on top of the wall.
-This, he said, was the person who could listen to humans and hear directly from God so there could be reconciliation.
-My mind immediately went to Jesus Chrsit, as 1 Timothy 2:5 says there’s one mediator between God and man, the man Jesus Christ.
-However, the teacher explained that this symbol on the wall was none other than the LDS prophets, epitimized by none other than Thomas S. Monson, the living prophet.
-There is no need for a human mediator when there is access to the Son.
+This, he said, was the person who could listen to humans and hear directly from God so there could be reconciliation between God and man.
+Of course, this would have to be Jesus Christ, as 1 Timothy 2:5 says there’s only one mediator between God and man, the man Jesus Christ.
+However, the teacher explained that this symbol on the wall was none other than the LDS prophet, epitomized by then-current prophet Thomas S. Monson.
+This is not a blblical position, as there is no need for a human mediator when there is access to the Son (for instance, see Hebrews 1:1-2).
+Modern-day prophets who contradict God’s Word should not be lifted up in praise.
+For more, see here.

 I have a family here on earth.
 They are so good to me.
 I want to share my life with them through all eternity.
 While I am in my early years, I’ll prepare most carefully, so I can marry in God’s temple for eternity.